Estimated reading time: 6 minutes

-October in Amsterdam: ‘It Can Freeze, Or It Can Thaw’
+October Weather in Amsterdam: ‘It Can Freeze, Or It Can Thaw’

-In ancient times the month of October was referred to in Holland as aarselmaand — hesitation month, as the weather hesitates between fall and winter.
+In ancient times the month of October was referred to in Holland as aarselmaand — ‘hesitation month,’ because the weather hesitates between fall and winter.

 “Het kan vriezen of het kan dooien,” (literally, “It can freeze or it can thaw”) the Dutch say — in an expression that means the outcome is uncertain: anything is possible.